 I’m sorry to hear you’re not enjoying your single life as much as you might.
 Let’s do something about that.

-So until you’re dead, you’re at least theoretically in the dating market.
-But that’s besides the point because your life isn’t made better by being with someone.
+Firstly, until we’re dead, we’re at least theoretically in the dating market.
+But that’s besides the point because our lives aren’t made better by being with someone.
 If that was the case then you would have stayed or gotten back together with your husband.
-Your problem isn’t a relationship or no relationship, your issue is that you don’t enjoy your own company.
-I suspect other people will enjoy it more when you do too, so let’s focus on that.

 Surely there are times where you feel like being alone.
 Everyone likes some time to themselves every now and then.
-So what is the difference between quality time alone and loneliness?
-Why does alone-time feel nourishing and positive sometimes, and empty and separated at others?
-It’s not the status of your relationship life—it’s the quality of your thinking.
+So what is the difference between ‘quality time alone’ and ‘loneliness?’

-If you’re busy using your thoughts to want to be with someone then your time alone will clash with that desire or wish or expectation and the chasm between that want and your present situation is where all of your good feelings disappear.
-But if you accept and appreciate your time to yourself—if you embrace it— then you will definitely generate positive feelings.
+If we’re busy using our thoughts to want to be with someone then our time alone will clash with that desire, wish or expectation.
+In the chasm between that want and our present situation is where all of our good feelings disappear.
+But if we accept and appreciate our time to ourselves —if we embrace it— then we will begin to generate positive feelings.

 Breathe out.
 Embrace this moment without conditions.
 Go quiet inside.
-Simply Be, and joy will come to you whether you are alone or together.
+Simply Be, and joy will come to you whether you are alone or otherwise.